laradcm/VeloCity/README.md

 ## Vélocity

-**Vélocity helps customers & bicycle providers streamline their experience & access to city wide bike-sharing networks.**
+**Vélocity helps customers and bicycle providers streamline their experience and access to city wide bike-sharing networks.**

 Vélocity aims to: